RainingComputers/ShnooTalk/README.md

 - [ ] `?` operator
 - [ ] Add `clone` built in
 - [ ] Reduce binary size
+- [ ] Add SHNOOTALK_PATH environment variable, and use PATH by default

 *Backlog*
 - [x] Fix bugs in the LLVM translator backend